Presidency of Joe Biden: Inflation

-During Biden's first year in office, inflation rose to 7.5%, the highest rate in forty years.
-Many other major global economies also experienced similarly higher inflation.
-By June 2022, the United States inflation rate had reached 9.1%.
-Biden stated during his first State of the Union Address on March 1, 2022, that addressing inflation was his "top priority," while touting an anti-inflation plan that he said would address ocean shipping costs and prescription drug prices.
+In the midst of recovery from COVID-19, inflation rose to the highest rate in forty years peaking at 9.1% in 2022, with many other major global economies reaching similar level.
+Biden stated during his first State of the Union Address on March 1, 2022, that addressing inflation was his "top priority", while touting an anti-inflation plan that he said would address ocean shipping costs and prescription drug prices.